Guidelines - UP Designation

 Benefits of Becoming an UP Organization

 The Mass Cultural Council will support and cultivate the network of UP Organizations to foster idea sharing, collaboration, and best practices.
 UP aims to catalyze a community of practice made up of learners and innovators who believe life in all its variety is our collective good fortune and a vehicle for richer experiences.

 UP Organizations will:

-- Be promoted by the Mass Cultural Council as an UP Organization through:
+- Be promoted by the Mass Cultural Council as an UP Organization through social media platforms.

 - Be eligible for the UP Innovation Fund.
 Invitations for proposals will be sent to UP Designated organizations in October.

 - Gain a wealth of knowledge, experience and camaraderie by being part of a network of likeminded organizations.
 The Mass Cultural Council will work with the UP Organizations to identify topics and methods for connecting and sharing through means such as in-person gatherings, webinars, and pairings for mentorship/partnership, etc.

 - Be invited to participate in ILN workshops, as either a presenter or student, cultivating a continual professional development in the field.

 - Be eligible for an UP Award which is both a recognition and monetary award.